Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion: Method

-Since ATEM data exhibits strong temporal correlation, each data point is directly related to time.
-We also account for the influence of time on the data.
-Time embedding is applied during both encoding and decoding.
-Additionally, due to the varying heights of the transceiver, which also affect the data, we have embedded the heights of the transceiver into the network.
+Since variations in transceiver height also affect the data, we further embedded the transceiver height into the network.
 Our focus is on the entire data processing pipeline rather than the network architecture itself.
 Therefore, the network structure follows the GPT-2 style \cite{lagler2013gpt2}, with the encoder depicted in Fig. \ref{2}(a).
-After embedding the input, it is processed by \( N \) blocks, and the final output consists of a pair of decoded representations.
+The input is embedded, while the height information is simultaneously linearly embedded, followed by normalization via a normalization layer.
+Subsequently, the data is processed by $N$ Blocks, and finally, a linear layer is applied to output a pair of decoded representations.
 The decoder, shown in Fig. \ref{2}(b), uses the decoupled representations output by the encoder as input to decode the target data.
 The block structure is illustrated in Fig. \ref{2}(c).
 The stackable block structure follows the general GPT design and consists of a self-attention module and a feedforward network (FFN) module.